farhi/matlab-mastrostack/README.md

    This function does not make use of the phase correlation technique, but operates directly on the images.
 It assumes that at least two bright stars remain on each picture, but tolerate translations and rotations, as well as stars/control points that appear/disappear on the field of view.
 The procedure also ignores very sharp peaks, assuming they originate from dead pixels (and would then be static over images, leading to traces).

    It is highly recommended to specify a **dark** frame filename, which will be subtracted to all images, in order to e.g. remove most hot/dead pixels.
-To get such a 'dark', use your camera alone and shot once with the cap on, same settings as the other pictures (duration, ISO).
+To get such a 'dark', use your camera alone and shoot with the cap on, same settings as the other pictures (duration, ISO).
 Image should be full black.

   You may as well specify a **flat** frame filename, which will be divided to all images, in order to counter vignetting (darker borders).
-To get such a 'flat', shot once with the scope pointing at a uniform view (sky, white wall).
+To get such a 'flat', shoot with the scope pointing at a uniform area (sky - blue or cloudy, white wall).
 Adapt the duration so that you get a rather gray image (not full black or white).

  Syntax
  -----------